 Similarly mapping out billboard locations and nearby businesses as above can clue marketers into where they can get the best bang for their buck.

 In addition to traditional demographic data sources such as census data and mobile data streams credit card spend data is a powerful new data stream that retailers can draw on.
 This aggregated and anonymized transaction data can help marketers to answer challenging questions about marketing performance.

 Site Planning Optimized for Omnichannel

-Using a tool like CARTO’s Reveal allows retailers to measure the impact of a new location, understand demographics around a new site, and predict how future sites will perform.
+Using a site selection tool allows retailers to measure the impact of a new location understand demographics around a new site and predict how future sites will perform.
 The above map shows not only key demographic insights but also nearby points of interest.
-For omnichannel marketers, these points of interest represent opportunities for offline experiential co-marketing and potential leads for online partnerships.
+For omnichannel marketers these points of interest represent opportunities for offline experiential co-marketing and potential leads for online partnerships.

 CARTO's new Foot Traffic data stream combines mobile events and GPS data to measure the number of pedestrians in transit to and from distinct locations.
 Users can leverage insights about foot traffic to make critical business decisions such as site selection and to inform omnichannel efforts such as proximity marketing via sms to target demographics.